Document Type : Research Paper

 Abstract

-The effects of using the combined supplement of pomegranate and barberry juice and the impact of the exercise sequence on hematological, hemodynamic, and acidity responses during and after sports preparation remain unclear.
-This study aimed to examine the responses of hematology, hemodynamics, and acidity to the sequence of intense anaerobic-resistance exercises after consuming the combined supplement of pomegranate and barberry juice in athletes.
-A total of 12 athletes, (average age of 24.33 ± 0.778 y, height of 169.75 ± 11.08 cm, weight of 66.93 ± 11.71 kg) participated in a double-blind crossover design, receiving either the combined supplement (220 mL of pomegranate and barberry juice) or a placebo in four separate trials.
-The exercise protocol included resistance-anaerobic exercises, performed sequentially in four different trials.
-The exercise protocol included anaerobic-resistance exercises, performed sequentially in four trials with different orders: power, velocity, and strength with supplement and placebo; power, strength, and velocity with supplement and placebo.
-The results showed that in all four trials, the consumption of the combined pomegranate and barberry juice supplement led to a significant decrease in MCHC (P = 0.007) and an increase in respiratory rate (P = 0.024) compared to the placebo.
-Although no significant differences were observed in hematological markers (HCT, MCH, HGB, WBC, LYM, PLT) between the groups, significant intra-group changes were found for each variable (P < 0.05).
-In terms of hemodynamic indicators (HR, SBP, DBP, MAP, SaO2, BR), no significant differences were found between the trials, but significant intra-group changes were noted (P < 0.05).
-Similarly, no significant changes were observed in the acidity markers (LA, pH, HCO3-) between the groups, but significant intra-group differences were present (P < 0.05).
-The findings of this study indicate that the Consumption of pomegranate and barberry juice supplement improves athletic performance and reduces metabolite accumulation.
-Additionally, the order of exercises affects physiological responses.
-These findings highlight the importance of supplementation and proper exercise sequencing in minimizing the negative effects of anaerobic training.
+Introduction: The effects of combined pomegranate and barberry juice supplementation, as well as the influence of exercise sequence on hematological, hemodynamic, and acid–base responses during and after sports preparation, remain unclear.
+Methods: This study aimed to investigate hematological, hemodynamic, and acid–base responses to different sequences of high-intensity anaerobic–resistance exercises following the ingestion of a combined pomegranate and barberry juice supplement in athletes.
+A total of 12 athletes (mean age: 24.33 ± 0.78 years; height: 176.75 ± 3.08 cm; weight: 73.93 ± 3.71 kg) participated in a double-blind crossover design.
+Each athlete received either the combined supplement (220 mL of pomegranate and barberry juice) or a placebo in four separate trials.
+The exercise protocol involved sequential anaerobic–resistance exercises performed in four different orders: (1) power–velocity–strength with supplement/placebo, and (2) power–strength–velocity with supplement/placebo.
+Results: The results showed that, across all four trials, supplementation significantly decreased mean corpuscular hemoglobin concentration (MCHC; P = 0.007) and increased respiratory rate (P = 0.024) compared with placebo.
+Although no significant between-group differences were observed for other hematological variables (HCT, MCH, HGB, WBC, LYM, PLT), significant within-group changes were detected for each marker (P < 0.05).
+Similarly, no significant between-group differences were found for hemodynamic indicators (HR, SBP, DBP, MAP, SaO₂, BR), although significant within-group alterations were observed (P < 0.05).
+Acid–base markers (LA, pH, HCO₃⁻) also showed no significant between-group differences, but significant within-group changes occurred (P < 0.05).
+Conclusion: In conclusion, supplementation with a combination of pomegranate and barberry juice appears to enhance athletic performance by reducing metabolite accumulation.
+Furthermore, the order in which exercises are executed influences physiological responses.
+These findings emphasize the importance of both nutritional supplementation and appropriate exercise sequencing in mitigating the adverse effects of anaerobic training.

 Keywords